-While getting great shots is important, so are ethics.
-Intuition is often a good guide as to what’s right and wrong, but keeping professional guidelines in the back of your mind can make the decision making easier.
+While getting great shots is important, so is ethics.
+Intuition is often a good guide as to what’s right and wrong, but keeping professional guidelines in the back of your mind can make the decision-making easier.
 The Society of Professional Journalists in the US has a code of ethics, as do journalism bodies and news outlets in many other countries.
 Typically, a code of ethics highlights what is acceptable from both a humane and media perspective.

 Numerous studies show that photojournalists who cover traumatic events often experience physical, emotional, interpersonal and cognitive stress.